Spring is in sight! That means it's time to update my Spring To-Do List.

 Watch for an upcoming post dedicated to gardening off the grid.
 In the meantime, learn about some of the unique conditions gardeners in the north have to face.

-This year we have several major homestead projects we'd like to do, that we didn't get to last spring and summer.
-Our 2020 main projects at our off grid homestead include:
+This year, we have several major homestead projects we'd like to do that we didn't get to last spring and summer.
+Our 2024 main projects at our off grid homestead included:

 - finishing our upper deck floor and adding new glass panels/rails